-This site is about wild flowers you can find in woodlands.
-The photographs of the flowers were all taken by me and a lot of them were taken in the Wye valley area in Gloucestershire and Monmouthshire.
+Not surprisingly this site is about wild flowers you can find in the woodlands of Great Britain.
+Virtually all the photographs of the flowers were all taken by me and a lot of them were taken in the Wye valley and Forest of Dean areas in Gloucestershire and Monmouthshire.

 I lived in the Essex countryside as a child (except for one fairly traumatic period of two years in the East End of London).
 I then studied Botany and Biochemistry at London University, though I don’t ever recall studying an actual flowering plant.
 It was mostly blue green algae and sub-cellular stuff.
 A period of teaching in schools and colleges was then followed by 30 years in Norfolk setting up and running a Field Study Center catering mainly for ‘A’ level Biologists.